Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

-We had Season 5 is all the apocalypse, which is obviously what we ended up with.
-We had Season 5 is a half-way fake out, and suddenly it's there.
-We had Season 5 is going to be all apocalypse, but only twelve episodes.
+We had "Season 5 is all the apocalypse," which is obviously what we ended up with.
+We had "Season 5 is a half-way fake out, and suddenly it's there."
+We had "Season 5 is going to be all apocalypse, but only twelve episodes."
 Like we tried a few...

 #### JONNY